Predicting Critical Heat Flux with Uncertainty Quantification and Domain Generalization Using Conditional Variational

-A ML model is generally expected to perform well for interpolation tasks, that is, when the model is applied to cases within the training domain.
-The ability of a ML model to extrapolate to new domains is important, especially if we aim to expand an existing dataset or test new experimental conditions.
+On the other hand, quantifying uncertainties for the DNN model requires training multiple DNNs and measuring the variations between their predictions, which is more laborious than the CVAE model.
+The ensembled results showed improvement in all error metrics, except for the maximum error value, as shown in Tables \ref{table:metrics-RE-CVAEs-DNNs} and \ref{table:metrics-RE-UQ-CVAEs-DNNs}.
+This improvement can be attributed to the DNN model's high sensitivity to weight initialization during training.
+Averaging over an ensemble of DNNs can thus produce more accurate predictions.
+An ML model is generally expected to perform well for interpolation tasks, that is, when the model is applied to cases within the training domain.
+The ability of an ML model to extrapolate to new domains is important, especially if we aim to expand an existing dataset or test new experimental conditions.

 The domain generalization analysis showed that the CVAE and DNN models are reliable in generating and predicting CHF values outside the training domain.
 Both models showed consistent results when predicting both inside and outside the training domain.
 The mean relative absolute errors were smaller when predicting within the training domain, with a slight increase when predicting outside the training domain.
-The maximum relative absolute errors occurred when predicting outside the training domain.
 However, both models maintained their favorable performance in predicting CHF values within and outside the domain.
-With no predicted points having an absolute relative error greater than 10\% within the training domain for both models, and less than 1\% of points having an error greater than 10\% when predicting outside the training domain.
 This indicates that both models were successful in extrapolating to new, unseen domains.